 A leave of absence may be granted in all OC programs, see below.
-However, it is clearly understood that during a leave the student is neither working on a research or review project nor is in communication with their advisor on academic subjects.
+However, it is clearly understood that during a leave no NSU resources are to be used.
+The student is neither working on a research or review project nor is in communication with their advisor on academic subjects.